-The Company releases an annual Sustainability Report, the most recent of which is for 2022.
+The Company releases an annual Sustainability Report, the most recent of which is for 2023.
 The report sets out its commitment to the sustainability of energy and water by communicating the Company's strategies, initiatives, and goals relating to the three elements of sustainability: the environment; the social matters important to the Company's strategy and the Company's relationship with its key stakeholder groups including employees, customers and the communities in which it operates and serves; and the governance framework under which the Company operates.

-Key highlights of the Company's initiatives in the jurisdictions in which it operates include:
+Key highlights of the Company's community initiatives in Latin America include: